 In-depth training in life sciences is achieved in one of two ways.
 Many incoming Ph.D. students enroll in classes that are part of the first-year basic sciences curriculum of the Johns Hopkins University School of Medicine.
 That is, they learn human biology and medicine alongside medical students.
 This is a unique and intensive curriculum covering a broad range of topics including molecules and cells, human anatomy, immunology, physiology, and neuroscience.
 This curriculum is an excellent way to build a broad and solid foundation in the life sciences.
 Alternatively, students may take graduate level biology and life sciences courses from the many exceptional biosciences departments at Johns Hopkins.
-This option is often of particular value to students who enter the program with a strong background in the life sciences is achieved through elective courses that are taken during the first and second years.
+This option is often of particular value to students who enter the program with a strong background in the life sciences.
+In-depth training in engineering, mathematics, and computer science is achieved through elective courses that are taken during the first and second years.